Archives

 After Twenty Years

-After Twenty Years: Short story by O. HenryThis story by William Porter (aka O. Henry) shows how keeping a promise to a friend is sometimes not such a good idea.
+After Twenty Years: Short story by O. HenryThis story by O. Henry shows how keeping a promise to a friend can sometimes have adverse consequences.
 Two boyhood friends lose touch after one of them decided to “go West” to make his fortune.
-When he left, the two made a solemn promise to meet again outside their favorite New York restaurant in twenty years’ time.
-Both kept the promise.
-The man who went West came back rich; the man who stayed had a basic job working for the city.
-However, it was the one who stayed that had the better future life.
+When he left, the two made a solemn promise to meet again outside their favorite New York restaurant in twenty years.
+Both kept the promise, and it is likely that after the meeting both regretted the way it went.
+Themes include friendship, honor (keeping one’s word), loyalty vs. duty, time and change, crime and justice.
 More…

 The Green Door